bbauska/TUMx-DWAPNx/README.md

 Consider this example:

-Let\'s say, we\'ve been exposing swordsman\'s hit points and directly changing it from other parts of our code, subtracting damage from hit points directly.
+Let&apos;s say, we&apos;ve been exposing swordsman&apos;s hit points and directly changing it from other parts of our code, subtracting damage from hit points directly.